OpenCamp-cc/curriculum/week-0/README.md

 There are no review questions for W0.
 Please ensure that you complete A0 prior to starting W1.

 **Assignments**

-- [A0: Setting up VS Code](../assignments/a0.md): Complete before W1 starts
+- [A0: Self-Introduction, Setup VSCode and Soucetree](../assignments/a0.md): Complete before W1 starts